-Driving: Since Bahamas is a British colony, drivers on the island use the left side of the road.
+Driving: Since the Bahamas is a British colony, drivers on the island use the left side of the road.

 International Driver’s License Accepted?
 All foreign visitors can use their domestic and international driver permits to drive in the Bahamas for up to a period of 3 months.

 Crime: The crime rate in the Bahamas is quite high.
 Last September and November of 2014, Canada and the US respectively, have issued separate crime warning for their citizens in and traveling to the Bahamas.
-Both embassies have warned their citizens to exercise high caution due to the critical level of crime activity, from petty to serious crimes, often targeting tourists.
+Both embassies have warned their citizens to exercise high caution due to the critical level of criminal activity, from petty to serious crimes, often targeting tourists.